YAMAHA TRICITY 300 (2020 - on) Review

 Overall ratingNext up: Ride & brakes

-Following in the triplicate wheel-tracks of Yamaha’s other three wheelers, the Tricity 125 and the Niken, the Tricity 300 offers one key difference: it can be ridden on a car licence.
+The Yamaha Tricity 300 offers one key difference to the firm's other three wheelers, the Tricity 125 and the Niken: it can be ridden on a car licence.

 - Related: Yamaha Niken GT long-term test